gainwell-ohio/spbm/docs/Respiratory_Agents/cystic_fibrosis.md

 -   Contraindication to or drug-to-drug interaction with medications not requiring prior approval.
 -   History of unacceptable/toxic side effects to medications not requiring prior approval

+## Additional Criteria
+### Initial Authorization

-## Initial Authorization Criteria for Bronchitol, Kalydeco, Orkambi, Symdeko And Trikafta
+Initial Authorization Criteria for Bronchitol, Kalydeco, Orkambi, Symdeko, and Trikafta

 1. Patient must meet all the following criteria:
     1. Diagnosis of cystic fibrosis
     2. The prescriber is, or has consulted with a pulmonologist or infectious disease specialist
     3. Patient meets the FDA-approved age minimum for the requested medication

+### Bronchitol

-## Additional Criteria for Bronchitol
+Additional Criteria for Bronchitol

 -   Bronchitol must be used as an add-on maintenance therapy
 -   Patients must have passed the Bronchitol Tolerance Test

+### Kalydeco, Orkambi, Symdeko And Trikafta

-## Additional Criteria for Kalydeco, Orkambi, Symdeko And Trikafta
+Additional Criteria for Kalydeco, Orkambi, Symdeko, and Trikafta

 -   Patient has documentation (must include with PA request) of the genetic mutation(s) that the FDA approved the requested medication to treat

-## Reauthorization Criteria
+## Reauthorization

 -   Patient may be approved for reauthorization if they meet all the following criteria:
     -   Patient must meet all initial criteria